m-taghva/kara/README.md

                     # python3 status-analyzer.py -M -o<output> -sc <csv1,csv2,csvn> -A -c <csv for analyze> -t <transformation dir>
                     # python3 status-analyzer.py -M -o<output> -sc <csv_dir/*> -A -c <csv for analyze> -t <transformation dir>

+            3-6- report_recorder tool:
+                This tool is responsible for generating documentation from received reports for Hyola tests and saving them in HTML format.
+Subsequently, it uploads them to the Kataeb system.
+The workflow of this tool is as follows: it takes as input an HTML template for the hardware specifications of Hyola servers and another template for the software specifications of Hyola.
+Within these templates, it places server information in specified locations using predefined placeholders.
+It generates multiple types of templates as output.
+                For test information, it also receives a merged CSV file and an output directory of tests.
+It creates HTML documents for the specifications and configurations of the tests, along with graphs for each test.
+Subsequently, it uploads them.
+                The initial and main templates for hardware and software are located in the all-htmls-dir directory.
+                Usage of the Tool:
+                    Before running the software, you need to enter your Katib user information in the user-config.py file located in the report-recorder or manager directory.
+After opening this file, enter your username under the user name section.
+During the first upload to Katib, you will also need to enter your password.

+                    This software operates in three different modes, described below:
+                        For Software and Hardware Sections:
+                            To specify the uncompressed backup directory from which information will be extracted and placed into templates:
+                        For the Testing Section:
+                            Specify the paths to the consolidated CSV files (m, -mi) from which test information will be extracted.
+Provide the parent directory of all test results (-td) for uploading test graphs.

+                        Creating and Uploading Software Information:
+                        # python3 report_recorder.py -H -i <path to/software.html> -o <output path> -cn <cluster name> -sn <scenario name> -cd <path to/monstaver backup dir> -U

+                        Creating and Uploading Hardware Information:
+                        # python3 report_recorder.py -H -i <path to/hardware.html> -o <output path> -cn <cluster name> -cd <path to/monstaver backup dir> -U

+                        Creating and Uploading Test Information:
+                        # python3 report_recorder.py -H -o <output path> -cn <cluster name> -sn <scenario name> -m <path to/merged.csv> -mi <path to/merged_info.csv> -td <path to/all test result dir> -U

+                        These commands will generate HTML documents and upload them to the Katib system, incorporating the specified software, hardware, or test information as needed.